Bashaud Breeland: Washington Redskins

+2014 season

-The Washington Redskins selected Breeland in the fourth round with the 102nd overall pick of the 2014 NFL Draft.
+The Washington Redskins selected Breeland in the fourth round (102nd overall) of the 2014 NFL draft.
 He was the tenth cornerback drafted in 2014.

-2014 season

-On May 16, 2014, the Washington Redskins signed Breeland to a four-year, $2.70 million contract that includes a signing bonus of $486,000.
+On May 16, 2014, the Redskins signed Breeland to a four-year, $2.70 million contract that includes a signing bonus of $486,000.
 Throughout training camp, Breeland competed for a roster spot as a backup cornerback against Tracy Porter, E. J. Biggers, Chase Minnifield, and Richard Crawford.
-Head coach Jay Gruden named Breeland the fifth cornerback on the depth chart to start the regular season, behind DeAngelo Hall, David Amerson, E. J. Biggers, and Tracy Porter.
+Head coach Jay Gruden named Breeland the fifth cornerback on the depth chart to start the regular season, behind DeAngelo Hall, David Amerson, Biggers, and Porter.

-He made his professional regular debut and first career start in the Washington Redskins’ season-opener at the Houston Texans and made one solo tackle in the 17–6 loss.
+He made his professional regular season debut and first career start in the Redskins’ season-opener at the Houston Texans, and made one solo tackle in the 17–6 loss.
 Breeland started the game at strong safety after Brandon Meriweather was suspended for the first two games of the season.
-On September 25, 2014, Breeland started at cornerback after DeAngelo Hall sustained a ruptured Achilles the previous game and was subsequently placed on injured-reserve.
-He made two solo tackles as the Redskins lost 45–14 against the New York Giants in Week 4.
-On October 17, 2014, Breeland recorded five solo tackles, a pass deflection, and made his first career interception during a 19–17 victory against the Tennessee Titans.
-Breeland intercepted a pass by quarterback Charlie Whitehurst, that was originally intended for tight end Delanie Walker, during the second quarter.
-He had a breakout performance in the Week 8 win against the Dallas Cowboys.
-He covered starting wide receiver Dez Bryant, limiting him to only three receptions, forced DeMarco Murray to fumble which was recovered by safety Brandon Meriweather, and broke up a pass on fourth down sealing the Redskins' overtime victory.
-In the Week 16 game against the Philadelphia Eagles, he intercepted quarterback Mark Sanchez late in the fourth quarter to help seal the Redskins victory.
+On September 25, 2014, Breeland started at cornerback after Hall sustained a ruptured Achilles the previous game and was subsequently placed on injured reserve.
+The former made two solo tackles as the Redskins lost 45–14 against the New York Giants in Week 4.
+On October 17, Breeland recorded five solo tackles, a pass deflection, and made his first career interception during a 19–17 victory against the Tennessee Titans; Breeland intercepted a pass from quarterback Charlie Whitehurst originally intended for tight end Delanie Walker in the second quarter.
+He had a breakout performance in a Week 8 win against the Dallas Cowboys: he covered starting wide receiver Dez Bryant, limiting him to only three receptions; forced DeMarco Murray to fumble, which was recovered by safety Meriweather; and broke up a pass on fourth down, sealing the Redskins' overtime victory.
+In their Week 16 game against the Philadelphia Eagles, he intercepted quarterback Mark Sanchez late in the fourth quarter to help seal the Redskins' victory.

-On December 31, 2014, the Washington Redskins announced their decision to mutually part ways with defensive coordinator Jim Haslett.
-Breeland completed his rookie season with 66 combined tackles (57 solo), 14 pass deflections, two forced fumbles, and two interceptions in 16 games and 15 starts.
+On December 31, Washington announced their decision to mutually part ways with defensive coordinator Jim Haslett.
+Breeland completed his rookie season with 66 combined tackles (57 solo), 14 pass deflections, two forced fumbles, and two interceptions in 16 games with 15 starts.